haritha-j/sinhala-song-search/README.md

 ## Overview

-This provides a flask app which let's a user search through a dataset of Sinhala songs using elasticSearch.
+This repository provides a flask app which let's a user search through a dataset of Sinhala songs using elasticSearch.

 ## Dataset

 The dataset is collected from two sources, and merged together using artist name and track name.
-1. Sinhala Song Corpus - songs.json
+1. Sinhala Song Corpus - `songs.json`
-2. Data scraped from sinhalasongbook.com -scraped_songs2.json
+2. Data scraped from sinhalasongbook.com - `scraped_songs2.json`

 Code for scraping - `scraper.py`
 Code for merging data - `searchapp/app/merge.py`